 - 1 1/2 cups long-grain white rice (see notes for brown rice)

-- 2 cups low-sodium vegetable broth (or water)
+- 2 cups low-sodium vegetable broth or water (omit for stovetop method)

 - 1 can (14oz) black beans, drained and rinsed